Ohio State coach Urban Meyer apologizes to Courtney Smith, ex-wife of fired assistant coach

 Days later, Meyer claimed to reporters he “was never told about anything” and knew “nothing about” the alleged 2015 incident between the ex-couple.

 He admitted Wednesday his previous comments were “not as complete and as accurate as [he] should have been,” but denied intentionally trying to deceive anyone.
-Meyer said he was not aware of the text messages Courtney Smith sent to his wife.
+Meyer said he was not aware of the text messages Courtney Smith sent his wife.

 When asked if he had a message for Courtney Smith, Meyer said: “I have a message for everyone involved in this: I'm sorry we're in this situation.”